Skip to content

 Firmware

 QMK is a popular free and open-source keyboard firmware.
-All of our keyboards are supported by QMK.
+All of our keyboards are supported by QMK and VIA / Remap for dynamic key assignments and layering.
+The firmware provides features that streamline pointing device usage, which is a focus of the store.
+These include:

 INFO

 Fully built keyboards already come flashed and tested.
-You can use these instructions to customize it, e.g. add scrolling mode, adjust the pointing device, OLED and more.
+You can use these instructions to learn how to flash your own keymap / custom logic onto the standard firmware we provide.

 DANGER